FBI Asks for Deer Camera Video to Aid in Search for Kidnapped NC Teen Hania Aguilar

 Along with the request of deer video surveillance, the FBI released how many interviews they have conducted thus far in the investigation.

-Since Hania was kidnapped on November 5th, the Lumberton Police Department, FBI, and other law enforcement partners have followed close to 800 leads.
+Since Hania was kidnapped on November 5th, the Lumberton Police Department, FBI, and other law enforcement partners have followed up on nearly 800 leads and conducted 400 interviews.

-In a release sent by the FBI, they revealed they have conducted 400 interviews as well.

 EXTENDED COVERAGE: FBI Increases Reward To $25K To Find 13-Year-Old, Hania Aguilar